Medically reviewed by Drugs.com. Last updated on Mar 6, 2023.

 Because no one knows what causes pityriasis rosea, there is no way to prevent it.
 It does not appear to be contagious.

-There are no treatments that cure pityriasis rosea; the disease must run its course.
-However, itching, if present, can be treated in several ways.
+Itching, if present, can be treated in several ways.
 An over-the-counter a lotion that cools the skin (such as one with camphor or menthol) or corticosteroid cream (such as Cortizone-10 or Cortaid) may be enough to provide relief.
-For more severe itching, oral antihistamines may be prescribed.
+For more severe itching, your doctor may advise an oral antihistamine or prescribe a stronger corticosteroid cream.

 In very severe cases, or if the rash lasts longer than usual or the rash covers a large part of the body, ultraviolet (UV) light therapy may be recommended.
 Doses of UV-B rays, similar to the sun's rays, are given by exposing the skin to the light rays for short periods of time over several days.
 The skin may turn slightly red, similar to a mild sunburn.

 The red spots may appear more prominently after a hot shower or bath and after heavy physical activity.
 The condition doesn't get worse.
 The rash simply becomes more noticeable.

 When To Call a Professional

 See a health care professional if you or your child develops an unexplained rash.
 Although treatment is not necessary for pityriasis rosea, its symptoms are similar to other skin diseases, such as ringworm, that need to be treated.
 Your physician can diagnose the problem and recommend appropriate treatment.

 The outlook is excellent.
 Most cases clear up within two months.
 The rash rarely returns.
 Although some people, especially those with dark skin, experience some skin discoloration from the rash spots, it usually fades with time.
 Generally, there are no lasting effects..